Zolet-hash/port-scanner/README.md

 ## Port scanner
-The project is written in go uutilizing go's network power and concurrency
+The project is written in go utilizing go's network power and concurrency